The people pray for strength and guidance. They should pray for the mercy of a swift death, for I have seen what the darkness hides.

 You no longer have to carry around scrolls of identify or town portal.
 Just one click, and you cast the appropriate spell for free.

-There is no ability tree or ability learning anymore.
-Leveling up simply unlocks ability and runes that you can choose to put in your ability slots.
-And ability damage increases as the character's damage improves too.
-Thus it is not possible anymore to find yourself stuck after making a wrong choice of abilities to level up.
+There are no skill trees or skill learning anymore.
+Leveling up simply unlocks skills and runes that you can choose to put in your 6 skill slots.
+Skills can be switched out of these slots at any time at no cost.
+Thus it is not possible anymore to find yourself stuck after making a wrong choice of skills to level up.

 Certain flying enemies will circle overhead, out of reach, and will ambush you once you start fighting something else.